HTTP-APIs/docs/docs/src/content/tutorial/setting_and_running_hydrus.md

 - Assigns hydrus_server_url to “http://localhost:8080”.
 This sets the base URL in the APIDoc.
 - Assigns the api_name to `api`.
 - Creates the APIDoc from the `doc_maker` module by hydra_python_core.
-It converts the doc into Python classes which the `hydrus` and agent can understand.
+It converts the doc into python classes which the `hydrus` and agent can understand.
 - Creates the SQL Alchemy engine.
 (Note that we have used SQLite as a database here, but other databases can also be used here.
 List of supported databases [here](https://docs.sqlalchemy.org/en/13/orm/tutorial.html).)
 - Adds all the predefined models to the database.
 - Starts the database session.